 Mastering processes: Ball race milling

-High milling performance, long tool life and continuous optimisation of the tool systems used: HORN demonstrates its know-how in tool technology for ball race milling for constant-velocity joints.
+High milling performance, long tool life and continuous optimisation of the tool systems used: Paul Horn GmbH demonstrates its know-how in tool technology for ball race milling for constant-velocity joints.
 Even with high infeed depths and feed rates, manufacturing tolerances are in the micron range.
 Horn achieves these results with the SX type interchangeable head system, very precise grinding of the cutting edge profile and the passion to always get the most out of the milling process.

 Constant-velocity joints, also called homokinetic joints, are used in every automobile.
 The joint serves to evenly transmit the torque and angular velocity from the drive shaft to a second shaft mounted at an angle to it.
 Constant velocity joints transmit the rotary motion uniformly to the next shaft.
 The joints are most widely used in vehicle construction for the transmission of power from the gearbox to the drive wheels.
 Constant velocity joints can transmit rotary movements up to an angle of 50 degrees.
 In addition to fixed constant velocity joints, double offset joints are also used.
 In addition to angular movement, they allow axial movement so that power transmission is not interrupted when the wheels are turned and the suspension moves up and down.